 When you file a claim, you will be assigned an adjuster.
 Your adjuster will be your go to contact person assist you during the process.
 Once it is reviewed, your adjuster will explain your coverage.
 Your insurer will pay to have your vehicle repaired.
 This cost is subject to a deductible.

-Your coverage may waive it for not at fault accident damage.
+Your provider may waive it for not at-fault accident damage.
 Once your vehicle gets the necessary repairs, your insurer will close the claim and it will go on your record.

 How Long Does It Take To File A Car Insurance Claim?

 Filing a car insurance claim can be a fairly quick process.
 Many insurers have a guarantee to get your claim started within 30 minutes or 1 hour.
 The initial call with your adjuster can take anywhere from 15 minutes to 1 hour depending on the incident.